learnk8s/learnk8s.io/src/gatekeeper/content.md

 1 test, 0 passed, 0 warnings, 1 failure
 ```

-You can fix the issue by adding the project label, like this:
+You can fix the issue by adding the project and app label, like this:

 ```yaml|highlight=6-7|title=deployment.yaml
 apiVersion: apps/v1